kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 ### Membership Criteria

-To be eligible for the kubernetes-distributors-announce mailing list, your distribution should:
+To be eligible for the distributors-announce@kubernetes.io mailing list, your distribution should:

 0. Have an actively monitored security email alias for our project.